devsigner-xyz/utxopocket-desktop/README.md

    - Clone the repository:

         -   Run: `git clone https://github.com/strhodler/utxopocket-desktop.git`
-        -   Navigate to the directory: `cd utxo-pocket`
+        -   Navigate to the directory: `cd utxopocket-desktop`

    - Start the Application with Docker Compose